 Complete casting, including the roles of Berger, Sheila and Dionne, will be announced later this week.
 The roles were originated to great acclaim by Will Swenson, Caryn Lyn-Manuel and Patina Renea Miller, respectively, in the 40th anniversary al fresco staging in Central Park last summer.

+Diane Paulus will again direct Hair, which is scheduled to begin previews at the Al Hirschfeld Theatre March 6 and will officially open on Broadway March 31.
 The $5.5 million production of Hair will reunite most of the creative team of last summer's acclaimed outdoor staging at the Delacorte: director Diane Paulus, set designer Scott Pask, costume designer Michael McDonald, sound designer Acme Sound Partners and choreographer Karole Armitage.
 Kevin Adams will be the lighting designer.

 Hair features book and lyrics by Gerome Ragni and James Rado and music by Galt MacDermot.

 "With a score including such enduring musical numbers as 'Let the Sun Shine In,' 'Aquarius,' 'Hair' and 'Good Morning Starshine,' Hair depicts the birth of a cultural movement in the 60's and 70's that changed America forever: the musical follows a group of hopeful, free-spirited young people who advocate a lifestyle of pacifism and free-love in a society riddled with intolerance and brutality during the Vietnam War.
 As they explore sexual identity, challenge racism, experiment with drugs and burn draft cards, the 'tribe' in Hair creates an irresistible message of hope, peace and change that continues to resonate with audiences 40 years later," state press notes for the Broadway revival.